bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 Then, COVID-19 happened, and it threw a whole new wrench into the AMR picture.
 The pandemic brought a complex mix of impacts for AMR.
 On one hand, there was increased use of broad-spectrum antibiotics in hospitals, which potentially gave the microorganisms more opportunities to evolve and spread resistant strains.
 For instance, studies from Qatar and Egypt report increased spread in resistant bacteria during the pandemic, while a study from Tanzania finds that antibiotic consumption soared, with specific drugs like levofloxacin, azithromycin and cefotaxime seeing significant spikes.
 Conversely, the pandemic also pushed us to improve infection prevention and control practices, and some regions reported a decrease in community antibiotic consumption (see references below for more and why).
 One example here is in Italy, where they observed a decrease in community antibiotic use during the pandemic.

-Given these multifaceted impacts, one may wonder how research priorities and discourse around AMR have shifted.
+Given these multifaceted impacts, one may wonder how research priorities and discourse around AMR have shifted, if at all.